nhselect/step1-training/content/user-guide/centremanager/05-promoting-delegates/updating-a-delegate-admin-role/index.md

 ![](/img/cm-ca_with-additional-admin-tags.png)

-> Your delegate will receive an automatic email notification informing them of the updates to their role.
+> Your delegate will not receive an automatic email notification informing them of the updates to their role.
+You will need to inform them of this.
 >
 > The delegate will need to log out and log in to their account to see the updated functionalities​​